Prishanti/lsf_mapping-layout-experiment-1/README.md

 ## Introduction
+This is expriment 1 of testing which mapping layout works for us

 Ed is a [Jekyll](https://jekyllrb.com/) theme designed for textual editors based on [minimal computing](http://go-dh.github.io/mincomp/) principles, and focused on legibility,